id-unibe-ch/ansible-role-postfix/README.md

 ### postfix_mydomain

-    postfix_mydomain: "{{ ansible_domain }}"
+    postfix_mydomain: "undef"

 The `mydomain` parameter specifies the local internet domain name.
-The default is to use the fact ansible_domain, which should match the Postfix default that is $myhostname minus the first component.
+The default is "undef" that meas Postfix will compute the value based on its defaults, which results in $myhostname minus the first component.

 ### postfix_myorigin

     postfix_myorigin: "{{ '$myhostname' if ansible_os_family == 'RedHat' else '/etc/mailname' }}"

 The `myorigin` parameter specifies the domain that locally-posted mail appears to come from.
 The default is to append $myhostname, which is fine for small sites.
 Debian specific:  Specifying a file name will cause the first line of that file to be used as the name.
 The Debian default is `/etc/mailname`.